garyfredgiger/GalacticWarReboot/README.md

 GalacticWarReboot
 =================

-###About this Project
+##About this Project

 This is my second 2D arcade game that uses the *[2D Game Framework](https://github.com/garyfredgiger/GameFramework.git)* that I have been developing and evolving since Sept 2013.
 This game is an adaption of the original Galactic War game from Jonathan S. Harbour's book Beginning Java Game Programming (Second Edition).
+I created this game for several reasons.

+1. While looking for another job I needed a way to keep my current skillset sharp.
+2. I always wanted to create video games and never found the time before.
+Since getting laid off in Sept 2013 I thought I would take advantage of the time off to pursue this personal interest of mine.
+3. I wrote it as another project to add to my persoal portfolio.
+4. To server a tutorial for other on how to create classic arcade games.
+5. Another resume builder so I can now say I am a contributor to at least one open source project.

 Hopefully you will find it fun, entertaining and reminiscent of the old school arcade games from the 1980s.
 Enjoy!

-###A Few Preliminary Notes
+##A Few Preliminary Notes

 This game is a work in progress.
 I am continually updating it by adding new features, refactoring the code and attempting to improve the overall gameplay experience.
 Please check back often for updates.

+Note that even though my intention it to release this game and corresponding framework as an Open Source project, I have yet to choose a specific open source license under which to release it.

+###Goal for this Game

+My goal it to release this game so that it can be played within a browser (e.g., as an Applet/JApplet or using Java Web Start).
+Currently the only way to play this game is by cloning this project, downloading other dependencies (image and audio files), building it and running it on your local machine as a Java Application.
+Below in a later section there are detailed instructions on how to setup this project on your local machine.

+###Become a Contributor

+This game was only tested on my laptop with Ubuntu vesion 12.10 within the Eclipse IDE running it as a Java application.
+If you have expereince with deploying Java applicaitons as Applet/JApplets, using Java Web Start and/or simply want to become a tester and you are looking for something to do in your free time, become a contributor.
+What is in it for you?
+Pride, a resume builder and you can brag to your circle of friends that you are involevd with yet another open source project.

+###Debugging

+Since this game is still in development, there is a debugging features that can be enabled.
+During game play press *SHIFT* + *~* (tilda) to display debugging information about the current game.
+Also, pressing the 'a' key during game play will increase your firepower and pressing 'b' will decrease it.

-###Setting up and Running the Project for use in Eclipse
+##Setting up and Running the Project for use in Eclipse

 This project was devloped and built using Eclipse (Kepler Release Build id: 20130614-0229) with Java 1.6.
 Note: If you are new to Eclipse and need instructions on how to install and set it up, refer to this link *[here](http://wiki.eclipse.org/Eclipse/Installation)*.

-####What You Need
+###What You Need

 1) First, you need to clone this project.
 Open up a terminal window and in a local directory on your machine, clone this project using the command below.